 Earth was until very recently covered largely in ancient forests rich with an incredible diversity of species.
-People enjoyed rivers and wetlands full of fish and forests teaming with a seemingly endless amount of natural resources that were an intergral part of culture and society.
+People enjoyed oceans, rivers and wetlands full of fish and forests teaming with a seemingly endless amount of natural resources that were an intergral part of culture and society.
 Now as we enter the the 21st century, the world faces an unprecedented human challenge.
 The loss of species due largely to a massive global trade is now seriously threatening the viability of ecosystems.
 The same ecosystems our lives depend on.

 Wildlife is in crisis all over the world, especially in Asia, with many species driven closer to extinction every day.
 Less than 9 percent of the earth has been set aside for protected areas and there is constant pressure from development and commercial activities to reduce these areas even further.

-The business of selling wildlife is now so rampant and the volumes involved so large there is a real and imminent threat that if it is not stopped or significantly reduced very soon we will lose the natural diversity that is essential for earth to function effectively.
+The business of selling wildlife is now so rampant and the volumes involved so large there is a real and imminent threat that if it is not stopped or significantly reduced very soon we will lose the biodiversity that is essential for earth to function effectively.
 There is much at stake.
 Attitudes must change if the human enterprise is to proceed.
 The choice is ours.